Top Market News: What Happened In Investing Today

 The Retail Narrative Stays Gloomy

-Though there've been ambient murmurs about it for decades, the "death of retail" meme has been noticeable in my social media feeds lately, and a few headlines today will only crank up the volume.
-Macy's (M) and Kohl's (KSS) have provided the latest in a series of discouraging sales reports.
+Though there have been ambient murmurs about it for decades, the "death of retail" meme has been noticeable in my social media feeds lately, and a few headlines today will only crank up the volume.
+Macy's (NYSE:M) and Kohl's (NYSE:KSS) have provided the latest in a series of discouraging sales reports.
 Also, retail landlords had a rough day in sympathy with their tenants.

-I have an idea that brick and mortar finds a bottom owing in part to an estimated 10%-15% adult illiteracy rate and/or a similar proportion of households lacking a computer.
+I have an idea that brick and mortar finds a bottom owing in part to an estimated 10-15% adult illiteracy rate and/or a similar proportion of households lacking a computer.
 Those are obstacles to online ordering.
-I don't know whether that's material, but it's something that tends to cross my mind when I consider where retail's going next.
+I don't know whether that's material, but it's something that tends to cross my mind when I consider where retail is going next.

 Oh, and look at that: Nordstrom lower after earnings.